shreya25bcy10227-byte/personal-finance-tracker/README.md

 **<ins>Features**

-<ins>Easy input of income and expense transactions with categorization.
+Easy input of income and expense transactions with categorization.

 Persistent data storage using a local SQLite database.